-Housed inside the Gold Coast mansion of former steel magnate Henry Clark Frick, nestled among 145 bucolic acres of natural preserve once owned by poet William Cullen Bryant, and adjacent to a storybook cottage visited by Theodore Roosevelt, you will find the galleries of the Nassau County Museum of Art on One, Museum Dr. Located just 20 miles east of Manhattan in Long Island’s Roslyn Harbor, the NCMA is a hidden gem of the New York art world.
+Housed inside the Gold Coast mansion of former steel magnate Henry Clay Frick, nestled among 145 bucolic acres of natural preserve once owned by poet William Cullen Bryant, and adjacent to a storybook cottage visited by Theodore Roosevelt, you will find the galleries of the Nassau County Museum of Art on One, Museum Dr. Located just 20 miles east of Manhattan in Long Island’s Roslyn Harbor, the NCMA is a hidden gem of the New York art world.
 The current exhibit, Anything Goes: The Jazz Age, curated by museum director Dr. Charles Riley II, features work by household names of the Roaring 20’s like Picasso, Fitzgerald, and Matisse and rare pieces like those from Brooklyn raised artist Anna Walinska, in a setting that fittingly evokes images of a lavish Gatsby-esque affair.

-Designed by architect Ogden Codman Jr. and constructed in 1900, the brick, three-story Georgian mansion that now houses the museum’s exhibits was most famously owned by U.S. Steel Corporation co-founder Henry Clark Frick, but was originally built for attorney Lloyd Stephens Bryce.
+Designed by architect Ogden Codman Jr. and constructed in 1900, the brick, three-story Georgian mansion that now houses the museum’s exhibits was most famously owned by U.S. Steel Corporation co-founder Henry Clay Frick, but was originally built for attorney Lloyd Stephens Bryce.
 Codman Jr. had many famous and deep pocketed clients, including John D. Rockefeller for whom he designed interiors at Kykuit in the Hudson Valley, and Cornelius Vanderbilt II for whom he designed The Breakers, Vanderbilt’s massive summer home in Newport, Rhode Island.
-In 1919, Henry Clark Frick purchased Bryce’s property for his son Childs Frick and his son’s wife Frances.
+In 1919, Henry Clay Frick purchased Bryce’s property for his son Childs Frick and his son’s wife Frances.
 The Fricks hired British architect Sir Charles Carrick Allom to redesign the facade and interior of the building which they renamed Clayton.

 Childs Frick and Frances had eclectic tastes, which are evident in their additions to the estate.
 Childs had a fervent interest in paleontology, zoology and botany, and so he built a monkey house, an aviary and a bear pit on the property.
 He also built Millstone Lab, named for the two large millstones at the entrance.
 The former lab now serves as the museum’s art studios.
 Mrs. Frick, on the other hand, was an avid horticulturist and garden club member.
 In 1935, she hired trailblazing female landscape architect Marian Cruger Coffin to help design a formal garden.
 Coffin set to work turning the neglected landscape into a lush and lively garden blooming with flowerbeds, walking paths, and hedges.
 Mirroring the design of the mansion, she created a vibrant display of plant life that took a crew of 22 gardeners to maintain.
 The gardens are continually cared for and restored based on photographs and Coffin’s original blueprints.
 Along with flowers, shrubbery and trees, the museum’s landscaping is now dotted with outdoor sculptures which guests discover as they amble about the grounds.